All Products

 EOF

-Step 2: View the mount status
+Step 2: Verify the mount

-kubectl exec cnfs-nas-static-sts-0 -- mount |grep nfs
+kubectl exec cnfs-nas-static-sts-0 -- mount | grep nfs

 Expected output: